willsu/help-documentation/_userguides/RHOSP_Working_with_Cloud_Images.md

 editor: Leslie Lundquist, Niraj Patel
 ---

-IBM Bluemix Private Cloud with Red Hat comes pre-populated with RHEL 7.3 images, and it also allows you to upload your own cloud images, so that you can run VM instances with the Operating System of your choice.
+IBM Bluemix Private Cloud with Red Hat comes pre-populated with CirrOS 0.3.3 x86_64 images, and it also allows you to upload your own cloud images, so that you can run VM instances with the Operating System of your choice.
 This document tells you what you'll need to know for working with these images.

 ## Pre-requisites